-There were now a further twenty-four hours to wait after that medical assessment before there then came about the final formality of his enlistment: attestation.
-On that October 27 he pledged his allegiance to the reigning monarch, George V, at which moment Benjamin Bursey became...a soldier of the King.
+Only some few hours were now to pass before there then came the final formality of his enlistment: attestation.
+On the same November 17 he pledged his allegiance to the reigning monarch, George V, whereupon, at that moment, James Gabriel Brown became...a soldier of the King.

-A long waiting-period was now in store for the recruits of this draft, designated as 'H' Company\, before they were to depart from Newfoundland for...overseas service.
+A long waiting-period was now in store for the recruits of this draft, designated as 'H' Company, before they were to depart from Newfoundland for...overseas service.

-\In fact, 'H' Company was to depart from Newfoundland in two detachments: the first onehundred recruits, Private Bursey among that number, would be the first to leave in that December of 1915.
+In fact, 'H' Company was to depart from Newfoundland in two detachments: the first one-hundred recruits, Private Brown among that number, would be the first to leave in that December of 1915.
 The second part of 'H' Company would not follow until the fourth week of the upcoming month of March.
 It was to make the journey on board the SS Sicilian and report to Ayr on April 9.